DarioSamo/MMRecompDoomMod/README.md

 This mod uses a modified version [doomgeneric](https://github.com/ozkl/doomgeneric) to create a native library that outputs the screen's contents to a destination buffer instead of a display.

 The mod calls the exported functions from the native library to retrieve the game's next frame and displays it.
 It also passes the game's controller inputs directly to DOOM.
+You'll see the game inside a desktop PC that Link spawns in-game.

 Platforms other than Windows aren't supported at the moment but it shouldn't be too hard to add if somebody's willing to add them.